 As any master who doesn't want to reveal his secrets, WhatsApp didn't hurry to do so.
-We've made a deep and exhaustive research and found out that WhatsApp uses the PJSIP library to implement Voice over IP (VoIP).
-This is an open source multimedia communication library written in C. The library uses a high-level API by combining the SIP (signaling protocol) with the multimedia framework and NAT traversal functionality.
-This API is suitable for all types of systems including mobile handsets.
+We've done deep and exhaustive research and found out that WhatsApp uses the PJSIP library to implement Voice over IP (VoIP).
+This is an open-source multimedia communication library written in C. The library uses a high-level API by combining the SIP (signaling protocol) with the multimedia framework and NAT traversal functionality.
+This API is suitable for all types of systems, including mobile handsets.

 Everything regarding this is included in one menu called 'Settings' on WhatsApp.
-It's not a strict rule to do like the original application.
-Who knows, maybe your designers will create a cooler and more convenient interface.
-However, the application should include several basic things helping to adjust the application to user's needs.
+It's not a strict rule to do like the original app.
+Who knows, maybe your designers will create a more excellent and more convenient interface.
+However, the app should include several basic things that help it adjust to users' needs.

 Help.
 Your user should have an opportunity to read some information about the app and to reach out to you if your consultation is needed.

 Profile settings.
-We are so unstable, consider this fact.
-It's vital for a user to be able to change a user pic/nickname/status.
+It's vital for a user to be able to change a user's pic/nickname/status.

 Account settings.
 Three basic points have to be included:

-- opportunity to change a number: it's necessary when a user changes his/her current phone number.
-The application should make it possible for the user to migrate from one number to another.
+- Opportunity to change a number.
+It's necessary when users change their current phone number.
+The app should make it possible for the user to migrate from one number to another.

-- opportunity to delete a user's account: it's very important to have such feature in case a user doesn't want to use the application anymore (however sad it is) or gives a device to somebody else.
+- Opportunity to delete a user's account.
+It's essential to have such a feature in case a user doesn't want to use the app anymore (however sad it is) or gives a device to somebody else.

 Chat settings.
-Here, users can change chat wallpapers, switch on/off incoming media, carry out backups.
-Talk about backup, cloud services are the most progressive way to store information.
+Here, users can change chat wallpapers, switch on/off incoming media, and carry out backups.
+When talking about backup, cloud services are the most progressive way to store information.
 The solution for users' chat history and media synchronization should be provided.